Ramadevera Betta Trek

 Take necessary permissions from the Forest Department before the hike.

 Carry your water and snacks for the hike.
-Nothing is available en route the hike.
+Nothing is available en route to the hike.

 The temple can be visited on your own via steps.